dradtke/allegro_tiled/README.md

 1. Orthogonal maps.
 2. Base64 encoding with gzip, zlib, or no compression.
-3. CSV "encoding."
+3. CSV encoding.
 4. Tile "flipped" flags, both vertically and horizontally.

 The following is not yet supported:

 1. Isometric maps.
-2. Other compressions and encodings (everything allowed by Tiled will, eventually, be supported).
+2. XML encoding.
 3. Objects.

 Compiling the Library